“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 How to get out of payday loan debt

 £26,000 is a lot of debt to repay in any scenario.
 But with the interest rates of payday loans, clearing a debt that large seems impossible – especially considering that Danny was repaying £1,700 every month in interest alone.
-To put that in context, you'd have to earn over £25,000/year to have enough money (after tax) to cover this.
+To put that in context, you'd have to earn around £25,000/year to have enough money (after tax) to cover just these payments.

 I only made the decision to change things a couple of years ago.
 My entire life had just become thinking about how I could get out of debt, followed by a series of rather ludicrous bets, or a plan that was just never achievable.